weaviate/weaviate/docs/en/use/getting-started.md

 ## Creating an Ontology

-The ontology describes how the knowledge graph is structured and based on which semantic elements, you can read more in-depth what the Weaviate ontology entails [here](ontology-schema.md).
+The ontology describes how the knowledge graph is structured on which semantic elements it is based, you can read more in-depth what the Weaviate ontology entails [here](ontology-schema.md).

 In this example, we are going to create a [knowledge graph of a zoo](https://github.com/creativesoftwarefdn/weaviate-demo-zoo).
 Although you can [automate the import of an ontology](#adding-a-full-blown-zoo-with-weaviate-cli) we will do it manually now to get an understanding of how the ontology is structured.